sudnya/video-classifier/lucius-technical-documentation.md

-# **Lucious Technical Documentation**
+# **Lucius Technical Documentation**

 ## Overview

-Lucious is a high-performance open-source neural network classification system.
+Lucius is a high-performance open-source neural network classification system.
 It provides fast implementations of recently published research techniques drawn from the fields of computer vision, machine learning, and optimization with clean software interfaces that builds on multiple platforms with minimal dependencies.